semlix/semlix/docs/source/quickstart.rst

     >>> print(parser.parse(u"rend*"))
     Prefix("content", "rend")

-Whoosh includes extra features for dealing with search results, such as
+semlix includes extra features for dealing with search results, such as

 * Sorting results by the value of an indexed field, instead of by relelvance.
 * Highlighting the search terms in excerpts from the original documents.